Why document a site architecture diagram?

 Check out the graphics produced by Nicheworks (Click to enlarge):

-By far the coolest visualisation tool of them all (and I really, really hope it gets some more development one day) is WebTracer2.
+By far the coolest visualisation tool of them all is WebTracer2.
 According to their homepage:

 WebTracer is an project based on the intention to visualise the structure of the web.
 There are many applications that analyse websites for structural integrity and diagnostic purposes, but few reveal the visual structure that web hypertext creates.
 Webtracer represents this structure as a three dimensional molecular diagram, with pages as nodes(atoms) and links as the strings(atomic forces) that connect those nodes together.

 Check out these visuals (click to enlarge):